MKT Law | Litigation Is Our Business SM

 • Has there been any harm done from the contract not being completed?

-If you live in Timbuktu (or anywhere else) and the contract you signed says all legal actions will take place in Minnesota, give one of our contract litigation attorney a call.
-Many contracts force businesses to litigate in this state if the contracting company (or a related company) is located in Minnesota, even if you are thousands of miles away (or more) and have never been to the Great State of Minnesota.
+If you live in Timbuktu (or anywhere else) and the contract you signed says all legal actions will take place in Minnesota, give the firm’s contract litigation attorney a call.
+Many contracts force businesses to litigate in this state if the contracting company (or a related company) is located in Minnesota, even if you are thousands of miles away (or more) and have never been to the great state of Minnesota.

-We have extensive experience with forum selection clauses and know how to economically handle cases when our clients are from outside the state.
+Attorney Thompson has extensive experience with forum selection clauses and knows how to economically handle cases when his clients are from outside the state.